-It is acceptable for the group to manage the project itself and to claim costs, and to have more than one person responsible for project management.
+It is acceptable for the group to manage the project itself at Stage 1 and to claim costs, and to have more than one person responsible for project management.
 If this is your approach, we still need details of a named person(s).
 We recommend you do not exceed two named people to lead project management without clear justification.